tencent cloud

 System.out.println("receive msg " + msgId + ",value:" + value);

-// Messages must be acknowledged after being received; otherwise, the offset will be held in the position of the current message, causing message heap.
+// Messages must be acknowledged after being received, otherwise the offset will stay at the current message, causing message backlog

 consumer.acknowledge(msg);